Ranil Wickremesinghe elected President of Sri Lanka in parliament vote

-Six-time Prime Minister and acting President Ranil Wickremesinghe was on Wednesday elected President of Sri Lanka — a post that eluded him despite a near half-century political career — in an extraordinary circumstances of a political crisis triggered by the island’s economic crash.
+Six-time Prime Minister and acting President Ranil Wickremesinghe was on Wednesday elected President of Sri Lanka — a post he has coveted but never held in his nearly 50-year-long political career — amid an extraordinary political crisis set off by the island nation’s painful economic crash.

 Wickremesinghe won 134 votes in the 225-member Parliament, securing a comfortable victory margin in a three-way contest.
-Dullas Alahapperuma, a formerly Rajapaksa-aligned, now independent MP, won 82 votes, despite several independent lawmakers, the main opposition, and most minority parties pledging to back him on Tuesday.
-The leftist Janatha Vimukthi Peramuna’s candidate Anura Kumara Dissanayake won 3 votes.
-Two MPs abstained from voting.
+Dullas Alahapperuma, a formerly Rajapaksa-aligned, now independent MP, won 82 votes, despite several independent lawmakers, the main Opposition and most minority parties, pledging support to him on Tuesday.
+The leftist Janatha Vimukthi Peramuna’s candidate Anura Kumara Dissanayake won only three votes.
+Two MPs from the Tamil National People’s Front (TNPF) abstained.

 “The time for division is over,” Wickremesinghe said in his first remarks after clinching Presidency.
-He urged all political parties to come together to take the country on the path of economic recovery.
+He urged all political parties to come together to take the country on the path to economic recovery.

-This is the third unlikely elevation this year for Wickremesinghe, 73, since Sri Lanka’s economic crisis worsened.
-The sole member of his United National Party (UNP) in Parliament, Wickremesinghe entered the current Parliament not through a poll victory, but from the national list, based on the party’s total vote share in the 2020 general elections.
+This is the third unlikely elevation this year for Wickremesinghe, 73, who is the United National Party’s sole MP in the Parliament — entering not with an election win, but through the national list, based on the party’s vote share in the 2020 general elections.
+In the last three months, coinciding with Sri Lanka’s escalating economic crisis, he has risen from lone MP to PM, before clinching Presidency on Wednesday.

-On May 12, the recently ousted President Gotabaya Rajapaksa appointed him as the Prime Minister, replacing Mahinda Rajapaksa, who had resigned days earlier, due to protests and violence.
-On July 13, Wickremesinghe was appointed acting President, just ahead of Gotabaya’s resignation after he fled the island and took refuge in the Maldives, and later Singapore, after protesters stormed his office and home in an escalation of mass resistance to his government.
+On May 12, recently ousted President Gotabaya Rajapaksa appointed him as Prime Minister, replacing Mahinda Rajapaksa, who had resigned days earlier, in the wake of violence triggered by his supporters.
+On July 13, Wickremesinghe was appointed acting President, just ahead of Gotabaya’s resignation, upon fleeing the island to seek refuge in the Maldives, and later Singapore, as demonstrators stormed his office and home in an escalation of mass resistance to his government.

+Meanwhile, protesters from the ‘Janatha Aragalaya’ (People’s Struggle) have said they would agitate until Wickremesinghe, too, steps down.
+“After ‘Gota go home’, demand number two of the people’s protests was clearly ‘Ranil go home’.
+He has no political mandate; he lost his own seat.
+He doesn’t have the people’s mandate.
+It is a sad day for democracy that such a candidate was elected President of Sri Lanka,” said Marisa De Silva, human rights activist who is part of the people’s movement.

+Over the last few months, the ‘Aragalaya’ did “much of the heavy lifting”, she said, in ousting the Rajapaksas, and dismantling the Cabinet.
+“The Parliament had one job today — to heed the call of the people.
+Our MPs proved that they don’t have the people’s interest at heart.
+They are self-serving and have no legitimacy,” she said.

-Following the passage of the 20 th Amendment by the Rajapaksa government in 2020, Sri Lanka’s President enjoys unbridled powers and greater immunity.
-Wickremesinghe has pledged to bring about constitutional changes to clip the Executive’s powers and, in turn, empower the parliament.
+Further, it remains to be seen how Wickremesinghe will respond to popular calls from the people’s movement and civil society to abolish the Executive Presidency, after he rose to the position for the first time.
+Following the passage of the 20 th Amendment by the Rajapaksa government in 2020, Sri Lanka’s President enjoys unbridled powers and even greater immunity than before.
+Wickremesinghe has pledged to bring about constitutional changes to clip the Executive’s powers and in turn, empower the Parliament.

 - Comments will be moderated by The Hindu editorial team.